fruparel25/flaskblog/README.md

 # flaskblog

-A Website using Flask Web framework where user where user can register oneself, login, post, delete the blogs as per their area of interest and can reset password.
+A Website using Flask Web framework where user can register oneself, login, post, delete the blogs as per their area of interest and can reset password.

 FRONTEND: HTML,CSS,BOOTSTRAP